Skip to main content

 15// A class component in this example16class MyComponent extends React.Component<{17 a: number,18 b: number,19 ...InjectedProps,20}> {}21

-We get this error message because React.AbstractComponent<Config> doesn't set the Instance type parameter, so it is automatically set to mixed.
+We get this error message because component type doesn't declare the ref prop, so it is treated as React.RefSetter<void>.
 If we wanted to preserve the instance type of the component, we can use React.forwardRef:

 1import * as React from 'react';2